trizen/sidef-book/preface.md

 # Preface

-My name is Daniel Șuteu and I'm a computer programmer born in Romania.
-My main interests are in image and text processing, computational number theory and, more recently, programming language design.
+In this book, we are going to take a complete tour of the Sidef programming language; a language which explores the features of the object-oriented paradigm and the awesomeness of functional programming.

-In this book, we are going to take a complete tour of the Sidef programming language; a language which explores the features of the object-oriented paradigm.
+All started out as an idea at the beginning of 2013 when I (Daniel Șuteu) talked with a good friend of mine, Ioana Fălcușan, about the concept of a new programming language.
+Together we started the Sidef project in March 30, 2013 on [GitHub](https://github.com/trizen/sidef).
+By the way, *Sidef* is a Romanian word which means *nacre* in English.

-All started out as an idea at the beginning of 2013 when I talked with a good friend of mine, Ioana Fălcușan, about the concept of a new programming language.
-Together we started the Sidef project in March 30, 2013 and we made the code public on Github. *Sidef* is a Romanian word which means *nacre* in English.
+The original design was for an elegant and beautiful object-oriented programming language, that was very easy to implement in terms of writing a parser for it and an interpreter.
+However, as the time passed by, the main implementation of the language no longer executes the code in the conventional way of interpretation, by walking the AST.
+Instead, it features a code generator that walks the AST and generates equivalent code in another programming language, which, by default, is Perl.
+This method of execution made the implementation about 50x faster and added more awesome features to the language.

-The original desing was for an elegant, object-oriented programming language that was easy to write, easy to parse and easy to implement.
-As the time passed by, the original design has changed a little bit, but the core concept remained the same.
+At the time of writing this book, Sidef is a little bit more than 3 years old and it vigorously continues to evolve with each monthly (or so) release, taking the best from modern languages like Perl 6, Julia and Ruby.

-At the time of writing this book, Sidef is a little bit more than 2 years old.
 This book will try to cover the entire language specifications, along with examples and notes.
-At the end of the book I included a large collection of programming tasks written in Sidef, hopping to give the reader a better grasp of the language.
+At the end of the book, the reader can find a large collection of programming tasks implemented in Sidef, illustrating various different ways of usage of the language.

 ### WWW
 * Github: https://github.com/trizen